-Create a text link in WordPress to an external website, an email address or to an existing internal page.
-Step by step WordPress tutorial for beginners, by Kaydee Web.
+Create a text link in WordPress – to an external website, an email address or to an existing internal page/post.
+Also known as a hyperlink.

-Have at hand the URL or email address you want to hyperlink to.
+Let’s jump into the tutorial to add text links to WordPress.
+Just have at hand the URL (web address) or email address you’d want to link to.

 The link icon in WordPress

 The link icon could look like either of these below:

 When you highlight text in the WordPress Gutenberg (Block) Editor notice that a toolbar appears, top left.

 In the image below, I have highlighted text and the toolbar appears, letting me select the link icon.